GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-112/index.md

 ## Ignore irrelevant scripts during debugging {: #ignore-list }

 To help you focus on the most important parts of your code, you can now add irrelevant scripts to the **Ignore List** right from the file tree on the **Sources** > **Page** pane.
-The debugger ignores all scripts added to the list.

 Right-click any script or folder and select one of the ignore-related options.
+You may see options to add or remove the script or folder to and from the list.
+The [Debugger ignores scripts](/docs/devtools/javascript/reference/#ignore-list) added to the list and omits them in the call stack.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/RrL7ZmzMjfhtH4gUW3ST.png", alt="Context menus of a folder and script with ignore-related options.", width="800", height="521" %}

-Depending on the script or folder you right-clicked, you may see options to add or remove to and from the list:

-- A script or a folder to or from a custom exclusion rule.
+All ignore-listed scripts and folders are grayed out in the file tree.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/DRI11RoakrLnwLZPOJPO.png", alt="Ignore-listed scripts and folders are grayed out, you can hide them with an experimental option in the More options drop-down menu.", width="800", height="542" %}

-All ignore-listed scripts and folders are grayed out in the file tree.

 If you select an ignored script, the **Configure** button takes you to
 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/9gzXiTYY0nZzBxGI6KrV.svg", alt="Settings.", width="24", height="24" %} [**Settings** > **Ignore List**](/docs/devtools/settings/ignore-list/).
 You can also hide ignored sources from the file tree with {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/N5Lkpdwpaz4YqRGFr2Ks.svg", alt="Three-dot menu.", width="24", height="24" %} > [**Hide ignore-listed sources**](/docs/devtools/javascript/reference/#hide-ignore-listed) {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/XfSWf04g2cwpnFcmp40m.svg", alt="Experimental.", width="20", height="20" %}.